No. 90 Squadron RAF: World War II

 The months following saw the Stirling Mk.III (an improved version) introduced to the Squadron, which moved to RAF Wratting Common on 31 May 1943.
 As a three-flight unit, the squadron was capable of providing 24 aircraft to the Group's Operational Battle Order, with a further six aircraft held in immediate reserve, and a total of 33 crews.
 The unit's resources were thrown into the Battle of the Ruhr and sent to many of the German targets that were most heavily defended, including Berlin.
 The Squadron suffered considerable losses over an eight-month period and found it difficult to maintain reserves of men and machines.

 The Stirlings suffered from deficiencies in design, due to restrictions laid down in the original Air Ministry specifications.
 After suffering heavy proportionate losses by type, their operations were restricted to Special Duties i.e.: Dropping sea mines, low level supply dropping to the Maquis, shorter bombing raids on invasion objectives.
 The Squadron was active on all these fronts.

 By June 1944 the Squadron had been declared operational on Lancasters.

 The last raid was to Bremen on 22 April 1945, the squadron flew 4,613 operational sorties for Bomber Command during the war and lost 86 aircraft.

-At least two books have been written about 90 Squadron airmen.
+Several books have been written about 90 Squadron airmen.
 One was an autobiography by Robert E. Wannop DFC, called 'Chocks Away.'
-The other was a biography of Wannop's tail gunner (James Cyril McCaffery), called 'Dad's War: The Story of a Courageous Canadian Youth who flew with Bomber Command.'
+Another was a biography of Wannop's tail gunner (James Cyril McCaffery), called 'Dad's War: The Story of a Courageous Canadian Youth who flew with Bomber Command.'
 It was written by McCaffery's son, Dan McCaffery.
 Robert E. Wannop and James McCaffery flew 22 operations together.
 They arrived at Tuddenham on Christmas Eve 1944 and were still there when the war ended.
+A third book is an autobiography by Ron James 'I Was One of the Brylcreem Boys'.